gududedanshengou/learngit/readme.txt

-Git is a distributed control systerm
+Git is a distributed control systerm.
-Git is free software
+Git is free software distributed under the GPL.